TheOfficialPeter/Fruno/README.md

 <p><b>Linux Gaming just got an upgrade.</b> Fruno is your new assisstant when it comes to Linux Gaming.</p>

 With the best features you can think of:
-- ProtonDB Game Validation Tool
+- ProtonDB game compatibility verifier
-- Live Game Captured Analytics
+- Live game analytics
-- Game Listings on Popular Torrent Sites
+- Game listings on BitSearch
-- Game benchmarks and spec analyzers
+- Game benchmarks and requirements analyzers

+Features that are brainstormed ( planned ):
+- Fruno API Documentation
+- Notifications and Webhooks
+- Game Deals, Promo's and Trends
 - AI Game Recommendation System
-- AI Game Installation Guide
-- Game Deals, Promo's and Trends
-- SteamDB Integrations
-- Notifications and Webhooks
-- Fruno 1.0 API Documentation

-We don't just take gaming seriously.
-We take Linux Gaming seriously.
+Suggestions are always welcome.

 ## Release